-Feline eye contact, like human eye contact, is a form of communication.
-If you’ve noticed your cat staring, you’re likely to be wondering ‘Why does my cat stare at me?’.
-It’s normal for a cat owner to be worried about whether a cat stare is a sign of feline aggression, but in fact, this intense eye contact is a cat’s way to show affection.
+Like human eye contact, feline eye contact is also a form of communication.
+If you’ve noticed your cat staring, you will likely wonder, ‘Why does my cat stare at me?’.
+It’s normal for a cat owner to be worried about whether a cat stare is a sign of feline aggression.
+Still, this intense eye contact is a cat’s way of showing affection.

 What are the reasons for a cat staring?

-If your cat seems to always be watching, take pride in the knowledge that you are a very special human.
-Cats tend to limit eye contact with people that they don’t like, but will stare intently at someone they’re more comfortable around.
+If your cat seems to always be watching, take pride in knowing you are an exceptional human.
+Cats tend to limit eye contact with people that they don’t like but will stare intently at someone they’re more comfortable around.

-A cat’s stare can feel very intense, because they can keep staring for a very long time because of the way their eyes work.
-They have a third eyelid, known as a nictitating membrane, which moves diagonally over the eye.
+A cat’s stare can feel intense because it can keep staring for a very long time because of how its eyes work.
+They have a third eyelid, a nictitating membrane, which moves diagonally over the eye.

-The third eyelid is very thin, almost invisible, and moves over the eye very quickly.
-This third eyelid cleans and moistens the eye, so the cat doesn’t need to use their main eyelids very often.
-As a result, they can keep on staring for what can seem like forever.
+The third eyelid is very thin, almost invisible, and quickly moves over the eye.
+This third eyelid cleans and moistens the eye, so the cat doesn’t need to use their main eyelids often.
+As a result, they can keep staring for what can seem like forever.

-In some cases, a cat’s stare could be a sign of a health problem.
-Your cat might be staring if they’re losing their eyesight, though you’ll probably notice accompanying signs like your cat bumping into things when walking.
+Sometimes, a cat’s stare could indicate a health problem.
+For example, your cat might be staring if it’s losing its eyesight.
+However, you’ll probably notice accompanying signs like your cat bumping into things when walking.

-Also pay attention to the direction your kitty is looking in – if they’re looking at you, it’s fairly safe to assume that they’re trying to get your attention, but if they’re staring into space then there may be a cause for concern, especially if you struggle to get your cat’s attention.
+Also, pay attention to the direction your kitty is looking in.
+If they’re looking at you, it’s relatively safe to assume they’re trying to get your attention.
+Still, if they’re staring into space, there may be a cause for concern, especially if you struggle to get your cat’s attention.
 If there are no other signs of ill health, your cat’s stare is simply a way to show that you’re one of their favorite people.

 How can you decipher cat behavior?

-Whilst a cat’s stare is almost always affectionate, different staring behaviors can have different meaning.
-The question ‘Why does my cat stare at me?’ can only really be answered with a little more context.
+While a cat’s stare is almost always affectionate, different staring behaviors can have a different meanings.
+Therefore, the question, ‘Why does my cat stare at me?’ can only be answered with more context.

 If a cat’s stare is narrow rather than wide-eyed, this could be a sign of aggression or fear rather than a positive signal.
-Notice the shape of the eyes, and also the pupils which will also narrow if a cat’s feeling on edge.
+Also, notice the shape of the eyes and pupils, which will narrow if a cat feels on edge.

-You can learn to read your cat’s body language by taking cues from the environment.
-If your kitty is staring as they sit by their food bowl, they’re probably hoping that staring into your soul will show you that they’re ready for food.
+You can read your cat’s body language by taking environmental cues.
+For example, if your kitty is staring as they sit by its food bowl, they’re probably hoping that staring into your soul will show you that it’s ready for food.

-Cats that stare when they’re not near their food bowl are usually demonstrating trust.
-This can be accompanied by a very slow blink, or eyelids being half-closed.
-A slow blink is, essentially, cat-speak for ‘I love you’.
+Cats that stare when not near their food bowl usually demonstrate trust.
+This can be accompanied by a slow blink or eyelids being half-closed.
+A slow blink is cat-speak for ‘I love you.’
 You can respond to your cat’s affection by slow-blinking back.

 What is your cat’s body language telling you?

-Your cat’s eyes are an important tool to help you work out how they’re feeling, but you may need to look at the bigger picture to understand exactly what’s happening, including body language and the tone of their meowing.
+Your cat’s eyes are essential to help you work out how they’re feeling.
+Still, you may need to look at the bigger picture to understand what’s happening, including body language and the tone of their meowing.

 Relaxed and Happy

 A relaxed, happy cat will have body language that’s very open and soft.
-Their body will be gently curved, rather than tense and arched.
+Its body will be gently curved rather than tense and arched.

-A relaxed cat might be sitting still or lying down, with a very open posture that allows you access to their tummy.
-Your kitty might not like to be tickled on its stomach, but leaving this part of their body on display will show that they feel relaxed and trusting.
-A cat’s tummy is a vulnerable spot, so it won’t have it on display freely.
+A relaxed cat might be sitting still or lying down, with a very open posture that allows you access to its tummy.
+Your kitty might not like to be tickled on its stomach, but leaving this part of its body on display will show that they feel relaxed and trusting.
+On the other hand, a cat’s tummy is a vulnerable spot so it won’t have it on display freely.

-When your cat is happy, their tail is likely to stick straight up towards the sky.
-The tail might also have a slight curve, or hook.
+When your cat is happy, their tail will likely stick straight up toward the sky.
+The tail might also have a slight curve or hook.

 Agitated or Annoyed

-An agitated cat will swish its tail quite quickly from side to side.
-Moving almost like a whip, the tail is a sign that a cat’s had enough of your game.
+An agitated cat will swish its tail quite quickly from side to side, moving almost like a whip; the tail is a sign that a cat’s had enough of your game.
 Think of a swishing tail as a precursor to some more aggressive behavior.
-If you ignore the swishing tail, you’re likely to be met with hissing and claws very soon.
+If you ignore the swishing tail, you will likely be met with hissing and claws very soon.

 An agitated cat might also be narrowing its eyes.
-It might be watching you closely, but the facial expression could not be described as relaxed.
+It might be watching you closely, but the facial expression is not relaxed.

 Angry and Aggressive

 An angry cat, past agitated, might fluff up to look bigger than usual.
-Their fur will stand on end and they might arch their back while staring.
-Their claws might come out and they may be hissing, with their ears twisting around, so that they seem back-to-front, or going flat against the head.
+Its fur will stand on end and might arch its back while staring.
+Its claws might come out, and they may be hissing, with its ears twisting around so that they seem back-to-front or flat against the head.

-At this stage, if you missed earlier signs such as your cat staring at you in a way that didn’t seem friendly, then it’s very clear that your cat is unhappy with your presence and you should give them space.
+At this stage, if you missed earlier signs, such as your cat staring at you in a way that didn’t seem friendly, then it’s obvious that your cat is unhappy with your presence, and you should give them space.

 Nervous or Fearful

-Nervous cats will hide, or tuck away their tails, and press their ears back against their head.
-They’re also likely to look around in all directions, or to have narrowed eyes with dilated pupils to show that they’re alert and feeling fearful.
+Nervous cats will hide or tuck away their tails and press their ears back against their head.
+They’re also likely to look around in all directions or have narrowed eyes with dilated pupils to show that they’re alert and fearful.

-Nervous cats look very different to cats that are feeling aggressive, because they’re trying to shrink away and make themselves look as small as possible.
-These cats are in ‘flight’ mode rather than ‘fight’, so instead of trying to make their anger clear they’ll be looking for the quickest escape route.
+Nervous cats look very different from cats that are feeling aggressive because they’re trying to shrink away and make themselves look as small as possible.
+These cats are in ‘flight’ mode rather than ‘fight,’ so instead of trying to clear their anger, they’ll be looking for the quickest escape route.

 Why does my cat stare at me?